btabman/UF_CAP4261_F25_TEAM9/README.md

 First use feature_processing.ipynb to transform the original dataset into an enriched dataset with more physics attributes and clustered formation and play layout variables
 The player_model notebook uses the enhanced data to build an attention model by exploring various attention parameters to find an optimal configuration.
 If you wish to load a .pt model built on this data structure and run it directly, us ethe code in notebooks/player_from_pt

+### Transformer.py
+How to run and train the model simply put into the ternminal `python3 src/models/transformer.py'.
+This will start training a model for yourself.
+In the config dictionary you can adjust any of the features to your liking/capability of your machine.